 Lilly was an older woman, that Portuguese Dave and I had met at The Dunes early on.
 Attractive and intelligent, she was also wealthy.
 She knew we were just a couple of GIs who couldn’t match the balance sheet of most patrons on hand, so she bought us many drinks the evenings she was there.
 She filled out Portuguese Dave’s idea of the perfect woman and he fell in love with her in one or two evenings.
 Lilly, as it turned out, had an adult daughter who accompanied her to The Dunes on many nights.
 The daughter and I struck up a cordial friendship, dancing and partying, while Dave and Lilly carried on.

 Things went along rather nicely for a few months, but soon it became apparent that Dave was having issues.
 In Vietnam, the U.S. military implemented a misguided plan of issuing “go pills” to the troops to combat fatigue.
 The go pills were actually amphetamines, the common street name being white crosses.
 Not all GI’s had access to them, and of those that did, not all became addicted to them…but Portuguese Dave was one that did.

 Once back in the states, and in Southern California, Dave readily found stronger drugs to fill in for the white crosses.
 Back in those days, in addition to marijuana, potent amphetamines, along with LSD, and depressants known as Reds, were readily available on the street.
 (As was heroin) Dave, like many others during that time, became dependent on the drugs.

-I didn’t realize how deep into drugs Dave had fallen, until he was in very deep.
+I didn’t realize how deeply into drugs Dave had fallen, until he was in very deep.
 Predictably, after a time, Lilly lost interest in Dave and moved on.
 Dave took it badly, and tried hopelessly to maintain the relationship.
 He sank deeper and deeper into his drug habit and soon found himself in trouble financially, and also with his military superiors on base.